Topeka, Kansas: 2010 census

-2000 census

-As of the 2000 census, 122,377 people, 52,190 households, and 30,687 families were residing in the city.
-The population density was 2,185.0 PD/sqmi.
-There were 56,435 housing units at an average density of 1,007.6 /sqmi.
-The city's racial makeup was 78.5% White, 11.7% African American, 1.31% Native American, 1.09% Asian, 4.10% from other races, and 3.26% from two or more races.
-Hispanics or Latinos of any race were 8.9% of the population.

-Of the 52,190 households, 28.0% had children under 18 living with them, 41.8% were married couples living together, 13.1% had a female householder with no husband present, and 41.2% were not families.
-About 35.0% of all households were made up of individuals, and 11.7% had someone living alone who was 65 or older.
-The average household size was 2.27, and the average family size was 2.94.

-About 24.3% of the city's population was under age 18, 9.9% was from age 18 to 24, 28.9% was from age 25 to 44, 21.9% was from age 45 to 64, and 15.1% was age 65 or older.
-The median age was 36 years.
-For every 100 females, there were 92.4 males.
-For every 100 females age 18 and over, there were 88.4 males.

-As of 2000, the city's median household income was $35,928, and the median family income was $45,803.
-Males had a median income of $32,373 versus $25,633 for females.
-The city's per capita income was $19,555.
-About 8.5% of families and 12.4% of the population were below the poverty line, including 16.7% of those under age 18 and 8.2% of those age 65 or over.

 Crime

 Although Topeka experienced problems with crime in the 1990s, the city's crime rates have improved since.
 Overall, crime in Topeka was down nearly 18% in the first half of 2008, compared with the same period of 2007.
 Topeka police reported a 6.4% drop in crime from 2007 to 2008, including significant reductions in business robberies and aggravated assaults and batteries, as well as thefts.

 On October 11, 2011, the Topeka city council agreed to repeal the ordinance banning domestic violence in an effort to force the Shawnee County District Attorney to prosecute the cases.
 Shawnee County District Attorney Chad Taylor said the DA "would no longer prosecute misdemeanors committed in Topeka, including domestic battery, because his office could no longer do so after county commissioners cut his budget by 10%".
 The next day, Taylor said his office would "commence the review and filing of misdemeanors decriminalized by the City of Topeka".
 The same day, 17% of the employees in the district attorney's office were announced to be laid off.